 Green Smoothie Detox Side Effects – Final Thoughts

-These are just some common symptoms that may come up while starting a green smoothie detox.
-If any of these symptoms persist or come up suddenly during the detox it is important to stop and consult your doctor in order to be sure there isn’t something more serious going on, especially if you’re experiencing severe pain during detox.
+These are a few of the typical symptoms that may arise during the initial stages of a green smoothie detox.
+If any of these symptoms continue or occur suddenly during the detox, it is critical to stop and seek medical advice to rule out any serious conditions, particularly if severe pain is experienced.